adrianschubek/utpp/README.md

 ## Usage

 ```
-Universal File Pre-Processor ('utpp') is a tool for preprocessing any file
+Universal Text Pre-Processor ('utpp') is a tool for preprocessing any file

 Usage: utpp [options] <file> [variables]